Last updated: ET

 If you stay beyond the date indicated on the Temporary Vehicle Importation Permit, your vehicle may be seized.

 When leaving Mexico, you must return your Temporary Vehicle Importation Permit in person and in the vehicle with which you entered the country, to any customs office at the border so that the permit can be cancelled.
+If you don’t cancel your permit, you will lose your deposit.
 Keep a copy of the cancellation documents.
 Neither the Canadian embassy in Mexico City nor the Embassy of Mexico in Ottawa can return these permits on behalf of Canadian citizens.
 It is not permissible to mail your permit to the border point.
 While the permit is in effect, you will be unable to import another vehicle into Mexico.
 You may be able to cancel the permit on a future visit to Mexico if you enter at the same border point with the same vehicle; however, a fine may be imposed.

 In cases where the permit holder cannot exit the country with the vehicle (for example, in case of death or sickness), the person driving the car out of Mexico must be a foreigner with a valid tourist card and have documentation to prove the relationship with the car owner, such as a marriage or birth certificate.